pingswept/me30-website/content/notes/resistors.md

 {{< katex >}}V = IR{{< /katex >}}

+The pattern of color bands on a through-hole resistor tells you its resistance value.
+Here's a [guide to resistance color bands](https://cdn.sparkfun.com/assets/learn_tutorials/6/4/Resistors.png).

 ## Power rating

 One other matter to worry about is what happens if you run a lot of current through a resistor.
 Raise the current enough, and the resistor will eventually burn out.